 The following scholarships are for more than just veterans, but would be important to check to see if you qualify for them.

 The Bellhops $10,000 “Moving Forward” Scholarship Contest

 $10,000, One Recipient

 The Details: This scholarship is for either a current college student or an incoming freshman, to complete their education.
-They must be enrolled or planning to enroll at an accredited undergraduate college or university in 2019.
+They must be enrolled or planning to enroll at an accredited undergraduate college or university.
 They also must have a GPA of 3.0 or more and will need to write an essay that explains the importance of their major and how they plan to use it to make an impact.

 Website for more information and to apply for this scholarship: Bellhops

 Don’t Text and Drive Scholarship